codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 Core Constants
 ==============

+.. php:const:: APPPATH

+	The path to the **application** directory.

 .. php:const:: ROOTPATH

 	The path to the main application directory.
-Just above ``public``.
+Just above ``APPPATH``.

-.. php:const:: APPPATH

-	The path to the **application** directory.

 .. php:const:: BASEPATH